 First and foremost, we will very soon be launching Cohort 4 of our acclaimed Assessment Lead Programme, which will begin in September 2018.
 The programme is sustained over a year, has no cover or travel costs attached, is collaborative and supported by our expert team, and it guides your Assessment Leads to create whole-school change.

 Secondly, we also run four-day residential and in-person programmes.
-We are coming to Geneva in October 2018 (limited places still available here), and are close to announcing a London version in summer 2019.
+We are coming to Geneva in October 2018, and are close to announcing a London version in summer 2019.
 Again, sign up to our mailing list here to be the first to hear dates, locations and further details!

 Finally, on the assessment side of things, we also engage in assessment consultancy, to help create effective, evidence-based school assessment systems.
 Read this case study with the team at Falinge Park High School to see how it works in practice, and get in touch if this is of interest to you.